telerik/ajax-docs/controls/ajax/troubleshooting/known-limitations.md

 6. **Various controls not supported by the Microsoft AJAX framework** You can find a full list of controls that are not compatible with **RadAjax for ASP.NET AJAX**[here]({%slug ajax/how-to/incompatible-controls-and-updating-3rd-party-controls-with-telerik-radajax%}).

-7. **AJAX requests may not work in all scenarios when setting the RestoreOriginalRenderDelegate property to false or inheriting from RadAjaxPage (to support Medium trust in DNN/SharePoint)** Please be aware of this fact when configuring **RadAjaxManager** or **RadAjaxPanel** for your particular project schema.
+7. **AJAX requests may not work in all scenarios when setting the RestoreOriginalRenderDelegate property to false or inheriting from RadAjaxPage (to support Medium trust in DNN/SharePoint).** Please be aware of this fact when configuring **RadAjaxManager** or **RadAjaxPanel** for your particular project schema.

+8. **Client-side validation does not execute when Medium Trust is used and validators are added dynamically during Ajax call.**
+When Medium Trust level is used we cannot use reflection in order to set private properties.
+However when validators are used in a template placed in AjaxPanel the validators' _parent private property needs to be set to the updated panel with reflection.
+This is required in order all validators to be rendered as expected.
+Therefore in such scenarios to make validators work as expected **asp:UpdatePanel** should be used instead of RadAjaxPanel or RadAjaxManager.

 ## See Also